View Fall 2013 Course Offerings / Class Schedules here.

 Examines the learning challenges associated with the acquisition of new languages in the domains of sound systems, word formation, sentence structure, and sentence interpretation.
 Prerequisite: At least two years of foreign/second language study.

-SLST - S308 - English Grammar for Learning and Teaching (3 cr.)
+SLST - S308 - English Grammar and Second Language Acquisition (3 cr.)
 CASE N & M

 Introduces students to a formal approach to major structures of English morphosyntax within generative grammar, stressing hypothesis formation and testing.
 Review of empirical research on the cognitive effects of implicit and explicit grammar instruction.
 Prerequisite: At least two years of foreign/second language study (not necessarily at the college level).